m3k3r1/github-repository-finder/README.md

 # github-repository-finder
-A little react project to learn React
+A little project to learn React using the github API

 ![Screenshot](screenshot.png)